jedwood/nodejs-hosting-providers/README.md

 Node.js may still be young relative to its counterparts, but when it comes to hosting there are a lot of options.
 In this post we'll take a look at several "Platform as a Service" providers.

-I'm not including "Infrustructure as a Service" options like [AWS](http://aws.amazon.com) and [Joyent](http://joyent.com), although the lines between PaaS and SaaS get a little blurry with some of these options.
+I'm not including "Infrastructure as a Service" options like [AWS](http://aws.amazon.com) and [Joyent](http://joyent.com), although the lines between PaaS and IaaS get a little blurry with some of these options.

 In this round, I'm primarily looking at two aspects: *deploying* and *configuring* environment variables.
 I'll also include some notes about getting started, some screenshots of dashboards, and other miscelaneous observations.
 In future posts we'll run some basic performance testing and take a look at the ease of scaling.